RivotX/WorkList---SAP/README.md

 # SAP UI5 Application

-This project is a small practice exercise I completed with SAPUI5 before starting my first job as a developer.
+This project is a small practice exercise I completed with SAPUI5.

 ## Requirements